rian39/notes/foucault_archaeology.md

 Lastly, a graph, a growth curve, an age pyramid, a distribution cloud are all statements 82

+A series of signs will become a statement on condition that it possesses 'something else' (which may be strangely similar to it, and almost identical as in the example chosen), a specific relation that concerns itself- and not its cause, or its elements.
+89

 To describe a group of statements not as the closed, plethoric totality of a meaning, but as an incomplete, fragmented figure; to describe a group of statements not with reference to the interiority of an intention, a thought, or a subject, but in accordance with the dispersion of an exteriority; to describe a group of statements, in order to rediscover not the moment or the trace of their origin, but the specific forms of an accumulation, is certainly not to uncover an interpretation, to discover a foundation, or to free constituent acts; nor is it to decide on a rationality, or to embrace a teleology.
 It is to establish what I am quite willing to call a positivity.
 125

 Instead of referring back to the synthesis or the unifying function of a subject, the various enunciative modalities manifest his dispersion.
 To the various statuses, the various sites, the various positions that he can occupy or be given when making a discourse.
 To the discontinuity of the planes from which he speaks.
 And if these planes are linked by a system of relations, this system is not established by the synthetic activity of a consciousness identical with itself, dumb and anterior to all speech, but by the specificity of a discursive practice.
 54